-To date (this article is updated in April 2017), via our Secret Facebook Group, gifted coaching and other initiatives, we've served well over 1,000 gifted people around the world and are continuing to grow in positive and joyful ways.
-Read what some of our members say about the peer support they've gotten from being a part of InterGifted's community and about how gifted assessments, gifted coaching and mentoring and workshops and courses have impacted their lives.
+To date (this article is updated in July 2018), we've connected and guided thousands of gifted people around the world and are continuing to grow in positive and joyful ways.
+Read what some of our members say about the meaningful peer support they've gotten from being a part of InterGifted's community and peer groups, and about how gifted assessments, gifted coaching and mentoring and workshops and courses have impacted their lives.
 And learn more about the structure, mission, vision and values of InterGifted as an organization.

 HOW TO RECOGNIZE GIFTEDNESS

-When gifted people learn this, and can thus properly identify themselves, they are often so relieved to learn that they weren't "crazy", but rather that their unusually intense way of thinking or creating or relating was something - it had a name!
+When gifted people learn this, and can thus properly identify themselves, they are often so relieved to learn that they weren't "crazy", but rather that their unusually intense way of thinking or creating or relating is something - it has a name!
 It is something impersonal, just the way one's mind works, rather than being a "gift" or a "flaw" or anything in between.
 It's just biology.
 Once we realize this, we can come to terms with a reality I wish I had already known when I was a child: It's not arrogant to be sincerely who you are.

-If you are unsure if you are gifted, and want help evaluating yourself, send us a message.
+If you are unsure if you are gifted, and want help evaluating yourself, schedule a giftedness assessment with us.

-If you'd benefit from professional gifted support from one of our InterGifted coaches, schedule a free intro call.
+If you'd benefit from professional gifted support from one of our InterGifted coaches or mentors, schedule a free intro call.
 (We also work with gifted kids!)